gotranseo/manual/README.md

 Card organization in Asana is also very important.
 Cards should be moved from the appropriate lists at the appropriate times.
 For example, don’t move a card from `Finished` to `Deployed` if it’s still sitting in a PR.
 Tagging cards also helps with this as it can provide some broader organization within each list.

 ## Architecture
 Transeo’s mobile and server-side swift apps use MVC as the default.
-However, if there’s a better framework that you think works for the project you should suggest it **when the project is beginning.** It is exhaustingly time-consuming and expensive to switch app architectures in the middle of a project.
+However, if there is a better framework that you think works for the project you should suggest it **when the project is beginning.** It is exhaustingly time-consuming and expensive to switch app architectures in the middle of a project.

 ## Open Source
 When we create a tool, if it does not contain proprietary information it should be open sourced.
 This is the default for us - it does not mean that private repos are off the table, but if other developers could benefit from the library, we should make it public.